16 Top Reasons Why Your SEO is Not Working

 Content is King.
 Imagine your king being thin.

 Thin content is content that has little or no value for the visitors.
 Search engines often consider pages that are low in quality as thin content pages.
 But, you also need to be aware of duplicate contents as those contents are also regarded as thin contents.

 Google algorithms have changed over the years with the sole purpose to provide the best results for their users.
 They want to make sure the search results match the search intent of the users.

-Your content should provide valuable answers to users search query.
-You might wonder that providing one sentence answer should be enough.
+Your content should provide valuable answers to users’ search queries.
+You might wonder if providing one sentence answer should be enough.
 But in reality, users like to read contents that have been heavily researched and adds value especially solution to their search query.

-If you don’t have the time to write contents, hire excellent freelance writers to do it for you.
-The writers should know everything about your industry to produce outstanding contents.
+If you don’t have the time to write content, hire excellent freelance writers to do it for you.
+The writers should know everything about your industry to produce outstanding content.

 Investing in content development can help you improve your ROI.
 You don’t have to fully rely on articles alone.
 Focus on videos and podcasts as well.
 Contents published on your website will help to determine your authority within your industry.

 When you get your contents right, your position on search result pages will increase as well.
 The relevancy of your content with the user’s search query will help you dominate the search result pages.

 Stop publishing content that do not add value to your business.
 Always remember that quality outranks quantity.
 But if you’re able to make quality work along with quantity, you will be unstoppable in your niche.

 Your Headlines Are Not Click Worthy